by Sarah Harvey

 “This card signifies that this member of the Genesis II Church of Health and Healing has the God-given, unalienable right to control and maintain their personal health.
 All members are exempt from any means not chosen, including but not limited to: vaccinations, medications, X-rays, scans, implants, mandatory voting, and health insurance mandated by a human government or authority.”

 This positions the group as having overlapping interests with a number of groups and ideas which voice scepticism about governmental policy positions and other “expert-based” interventions, known by those outside these networks as conspiracy theorists.
 However, card-carrying members of G2C might actually hold diverse and idiosyncratic positions on any particular issue.

-Unsurprisingly, this “church” has courted controversy before now — not only in its claim that MMS is safe for all, from pregnant women, to babies, children and pets, and of course, for very sick people.
+Unsurprisingly, this church has courted controversy before now — primarily through its claim that MMS is safe for all, from pregnant women, to babies, children and pets, and of course, for very sick people.
 Its claim that nausea and diarrhoea are evidence that the treatment is working is problematic.